-Additional Information: Our water system tested a minimum of 10 samples per month in accordance with the Total Coliform Rule for microbiological contaminants.
-Coliforms are bacteria that are naturally present in the environment and used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
+ADDITIONAL INFORMATION: Our water system tested a minimum of 10 samples per month in accordance with the Revised Total Coliform Rule for microbiological contaminants.
+Coliform bacteria are usually harmless, but their presence in water can be a indication of disease-causing bacteria.
 When coliform bacteria are found, special follow-up tests are done to determine if harmful bacteria are present in the water supply.
 If this limit is exceeded, the water supplier must notify the public.

-Terms & Abbreviations:
+TERMS & ABBREVIATIONS:

-Maximum Contaminant Level Goal (MCLG): the "Goal" is the level of a contaminant in drinking water below which there is no known or expected risk to human health.
-MCLGs allow for a margin of safety.
-Maximum Contaminant Level (MCL): the "Maximum Allowed" MCL is the highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-Secondary Maximum Contaminant Level (SMCL): recommended level for a contaminant that is not regulated and has no MCL.
-Action Level (AL): the concentration of a contaminant that, if exceeded, triggers treatment or other requirements.

-Treatment Technique (TT): a required process intended to reduce levels of a contaminant in drinking water.

-Maximum Residual Disinfectant Level (MRDL): the highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-Non-Detects (ND): lab analysis indicates that the contaminant is not present.

-Parts per Million (ppm) or milligrams per liter (mg/l)

-Parts per Billion (ppb) or micrograms per liter (μg/l)

-Picocuries per Liter (pCi/L): a measure of the radioactivity in water.

-Millirems per Year (mrem/yr): measure of radiation absorbed by the body.

-Monitoring Period Average (MPA): an average of sample results obtained during a defined time frame, common examples of monitoring periods are monthly, quarterly and yearly.

-Nephelometric Turbidity Unit (NTU): a measure of the clarity of water.
+- Maximum Contaminant Level Goal (MCLG): the "Goal" is the level of a contaminant in drinking water below which there is no known or expected risk to human health.
+MCLGs allow for a margin of safety. - Maximum Contaminant Level (MCL): the "Maximum Allowed" MCL is the highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Secondary Maximum Contaminant Level (SMCL): recommended level for a contaminant that is not regulated and has no MCL. - Action Level (AL): the concentration of a contaminant that, if exceeded, triggers treatment or other requirements. - Treatment Technique (TT): a required process intended to reduce levels of a contaminant in drinking water. - Maximum Residual Disinfectant Level (MRDL): the highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Non-Detects (ND): lab analysis indicates that the contaminant is not present. - Parts per Million (ppm): or milligrams per liter (mg/l) - Parts per Billion (ppb): or micrograms per liter (μg/l) - Picocuries per Liter (pCi/L): a measure of the radioactivity in water. - Millirems per Year (mrem/yr): measure of radiation absorbed by the body. - Monitoring Period Average (MPA): an average of sample results obtained during a defined time frame, common examples of monitoring periods are monthly, quarterly and yearly. - Nephelometric Turbidity Unit (NTU): a measure of the clarity of water.
 Turbidity in excess of 5 NTU is just noticeable to the average person.
-Turbidity is not regulated for groundwater systems.

-Running Annual Average (RAA): an average of sample results obtained over the most current 12 months and used to determine compliance with MCLs.
-Locational Running Annual Average (LRAA): Average of sample analytical results for samples taken at a particular monitoring location during the previous four calendar quarters.
+Turbidity is not regulated for groundwater systems. - Running Annual Average (RAA): an average of sample results obtained over the most current 12 months and used to determine compliance with MCLs. - Locational Running Annual Average (LRAA): average of sample analytical results for samples taken at a particular monitoring location during the previous four calendar quarters.

-Contaminants that may be present in source water before we treat it include:
+CONTAMINANTS THAT MAY BE PRESENT IN SOURCE WATER BEFORE WE TREAT IT INCLUDE:

-Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, livestock operations and wildlife.

-Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming.

-Pesticides and herbicides, which may come from a variety of sources such as storm water run-off, agriculture, and residential users.

-Radioactive contaminants, which can be naturally occurring or the result of mining activity.

-Organic contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and also come from gas stations, urban storm water run-off and septic systems.
+- Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, livestock operations and wildlife. - Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming. - Pesticides and herbicides, which may come from a variety of sources such as storm water run-off, agriculture, and residential users. - Radioactive contaminants, which can be naturally occurring or the result of mining activity. - Organic contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and also come from gas stations, urban storm water run-off and septic systems.

-Addition Information: In order to ensure that tap water is safe to drink, EPA prescribes regulation which limits the amount of certain contaminants in water provided by public water systems.
+ADDITION INFORMATION: In order to ensure that tap water is safe to drink, EPA prescribes regulation which limits the amount of certain contaminants in water provided by public water systems.
 We treat our water according to EPA's regulations.
 Food and Drug Administration regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.